 - Melt the butter in a saucepan and then stir in the cornflour / cornstarch.

 - Mix thoroughly to remove any lumps, then stir in the milk and allow to cook over a low heat stirring continuously, until the mixture thickens.
 The consistency should be that of thick custard.

 - Now add the grated cheese and stir through.
-For the cheese I used a mixture of cheddar and mozarella because I like the stringy chewiness of mozarella.
+For the cheese, I used a mixture of cheddar and mozzarella because I like the stringy chewiness of mozzarella.
 You can use your favourite brand of cheese.